Mining licence application kit

-- Answer each question in order, following the instructions in this booklet.
+Answer each question, following the instructions on this page.

 Note: Section 117 of the MRSDA provides that a person must not, by any false statement, misrepresentation or other dishonest means, obtain or attempt to obtain a licence.
 Penalties apply.

-- If you are not using the RRAM Business Portal, sign the application, include all attachments, and submit to:
+If you are not using the RRAM Portal, sign the application, include all attachments, and submit to:

 Earth Resources Information Centre